Category Archives: Swedish Royals

 Christina’s parents Gustavus II Adolphus the Great, King of Sweden and Maria Eleonora of Brandenburg; Credit – Wikipedia

-When Maria Eleonora became pregnant again in 1626, there was an excited expectation that at last a male heir would be born.
+When Maria Eleonora became pregnant again in 1626, there was an excited expectation that at last, a male heir would be born.
 When the baby was born, it was first thought to be a boy because it was”hairy” and screamed “with a strong, hoarse voice” and Gustavus Adolphus had originally been told that the child was a boy.
 His half-sister Katarina of Sweden, Countess Palatine of Kleeburg then informed him that the child was not a boy but a girl, and then carried the baby to him, afraid of his reaction.
-Gustav Adolphus said, “She’ll be clever, she has made fools of us all!” and decided that she would be called Christina after his mother Christina of Holstein-Gottorp.
+Gustav Adolphus said, “She’ll be clever, she has made fools of us all!” and named her Christina after his mother Christina of Holstein-Gottorp.
 However, Maria Eleonora was in no condition to be told the truth about the baby’s gender, and Gustavus Adolphus waited several days before breaking the news to her.
 Maria Eleonora had a vicious reaction upon hearing the child was a girl and ordered the baby to be taken away from her.
-Gustavus Adolphus gave orders for the birth to be announced with all the ceremonies usually given to the birth of a male heir.
+Gustavus Adolphus ordered the birth to be announced with all the ceremonies usually given to the birth of a male heir.
 This seems to indicate that Gustavus Adolphus had little hope of having other children.
-Maria Eleonora’s state of health seems to be the most likely explanation for this.
+Maria Eleonora’s state of health is the most likely explanation for this.
 Gustavus Adolphus recognized Christina’s eligibility as a female heir and she became the undisputed heir presumptive.

 Maria Eleonora showed little affection for her daughter and was not allowed any influence in Christina’s upbringing.
 Christina was placed in the care of Gustavus Adolphus’ half-sister Katarina of Sweden, Countess Palatine of Kleeburg and Chancellor Axel Oxenstierna.
 Before Gustavus Adolphus left to lead the Swedish army in the Thirty Years’ War (1618 to 1648), he legally secured his daughter Christina’s right to inherit the throne, in case he never returned and gave orders that Christina should receive an education normally given only to princes.
 At the Battle of Lützen on November 16, 1632, Gustavus Adolphus was killed and six-year-old Christina became Queen of Sweden.